aptech/docs/docs/CR-sumr.rst

 ::

-    //Create an additive sequence from 1-12 and reshape it into
+    // Create an additive sequence from 1-12 and reshape it into
-    //a 3x4 matrix
+    // a 3x4 matrix
     x = reshape(seqa(1,1,12),3,4);

-    //Sum the rows
+    // Sum the rows
     y = sumr(x);

 After the above code, the variables x and y will be: